shea08/shea08.github.io/street.md

 <b> Google Street View Project </b>

 This is a new hobby of mine.
 I enjoy photography and this is a way that I can contribute to <a href="maps.google.com">Google Maps</a> and the street view, an application that I have used extensively in traveling and exploring.
 I have met my goal of accumulating fifty 360 degree photos of the Minot area.
-I am considered a <a href="https://www.google.com/streetview/contacts-tools/Google"> Street View Trusted Photographer</a>.
-I am currently available to be hired for outdoor 360 photos only.
+I am considered a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
+I am currently available to be hired for outdoor 360 photos.

+* * *

+Check out my <a href="shea08.github.io/tinyplanet">Tiny Planet</a> page where I take some of the more artistic 360 panoramas and turn them into a tiny planet.

+Here is an example of a virtual tour that I made:

+<iframe src="https://assets.veervr.tv/@veervr/blink/v0.12.2/embed/index.html?ixId=aPZBAAUVOF2lDg1AvyUlTWKSFrE&lang=en&utm_medium=embed" frameborder="0"    allowfullscreen="true" width="560" height="315"></iframe>

+Here is a recent outdoor example of my work using a tripod:

+<a href="https://goo.gl/maps/hZGn5DrHCoN7YQQ68"> Broadway Bridge over Highway-83 </a>

+* * *

+Here is a few examples of my work using the philopod technique:

+<i> Optimist Soccer Park </i>

+<iframe height="600px" width="75%" allowfullscreen="true" src="https://momento360.com/e/u/c323c8d2f63841a5bba6026dadad014b?utm_campaign=embed&utm_source=other&utm_medium=other&heading=-377.1392668645829&pitch=9.60437561849635&field-of-view=100"></iframe>

+<iframe height="600px" width="75%" allowfullscreen="true" src="https://momento360.com/e/u/73a6c166aac34d42ae804fb314ac4537?utm_campaign=embed&utm_source=other&utm_medium=other&heading=-624.8990613344073&pitch=-32.7919165620121&field-of-view=97.04999999999995"></iframe>

+* * *

 I am currently using my <a href="https://www.oneplus.com/7pro#/">OnePlus 7 Pro</a>, <a href="https://play.google.com/store/apps/details?id=com.google.android.GoogleCamera&hl=en_US">Google Camera application</a>, and the <a href="https://play.google.com/store/apps/details?id=com.google.android.street&hl=en_US">Google street view mobile application</a> to take these photos.
 I started by using the <a href="http://www.philohome.com/tripod/shooting.htm">philopod technique</a> with a durable nylon braided string connected to a heavy carabiner.
 I have recently advanced to a <a href="https://www.amazon.com/AmazonBasics-60-Inch-Lightweight-Tripod-Bag/dp/B005KP473Q/ref=sr_1_3?keywords=tripod&qid=1563144306&s=gateway&sr=8-3"> tripod,</a> <a href="https://www.amazon.com/gp/product/B01L3B5PBI/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1"> phone holder, </a> <a href="https://www.amazon.com/gp/product/B071FC47R5/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1"> and a 360 Degree Panoramic Base.</a>